Magyar Televízió

-Magyar Televízió (/hu/, Hungarian Television) or MTV is a nationwide public television broadcasting organization in Hungary.
-Headquartered in Budapest, it is the oldest television broadcaster in Hungary and today airs five channels: M1 HD, M2 HD, M3, M4 Sport and M5.
+Magyar Televízió (/hu/, Hungarian Television) or MTV was a nationwide public television broadcasting organization in Hungary.
+Headquartered in Budapest, it was the oldest television broadcaster in Hungary and aired five channels: M1 HD, M2 HD and M3.

-MTV is managed and primarily funded by the Media Service Support and Asset Management Fund (Médiaszolgáltatás-támogató és Vagyonkezelő Alap, abbreviated MTVA).
-This government organization, formed in 2011, also manages the public service broadcasters Magyar Rádió and Duna Televízió as well as the Hungarian news agency Magyar Távirati Iroda.
+MTV was managed and primarily funded by the Media Service Support and Asset Management Fund (Médiaszolgáltatás-támogató és Vagyonkezelő Alap, abbreviated MTVA).
+This government organization, formed in 2011, also managed the public service broadcasters Magyar Rádió and Duna Televízió as well as the Hungarian news agency Magyar Távirati Iroda.

 On 1 July 2015, Magyar Televízió as well as the three other public media organizations managed by the MTVA were merged into a single organization called Duna Médiaszolgáltató.
 This organization is the legal successor to Magyar Televízió and is an active member of the European Broadcasting Union.

 History

 Early years (1954–1969)

 First pioneer transmissions were in Hotel Gellért in 1936.
 Test transmissions commenced in 1954, however these were generally with stills or short clips of motion pictures, merely for experimental purposes.
 Regular test transmissions could be received from 23 February 1957.
 Transmissions began officially on 1 May 1957, when the May Day ceremonies were brought to the viewers for the first time.
 Daily news programmes began on 2 July 1957.
-The television service began its career as part of Hungarian Radio, which was renamed "Hungarian Radio and Television" on August 18, 1957.
+The television service began its career as part of Hungarian Radio, which was renamed "Hungarian Radio and Television" on 18 August 1957.
 MTV suggested the establishment of an international organisation for exchanging television material, which was to be named Intervision.
 The first four members of the organisation were Czechoslovakia, the German Democratic Republic, Hungary and Poland.